LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Auxilliary Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following list summarizes auxillary types used in the above statments.
+The following list summarizes auxillary types used in the above statements.
 These types live in the ``RAJA`` namespace.

   * ``tile_fixed<TileSize>`` tile policy argument to a ``Tile`` or ``TileTCount`` statement; partitions loop iterations into tiles of a fixed size specified by ``TileSize``.
 This statement type can be used as the ``TilePolicy`` template paramter in the ``Tile`` statements above.